 Bring your original bachelor’s degree – the physical certificate – to a public notary, or lawyer with a notary license, and request a ‘Notarized Copy’.
 The lawyer/notary will make a photocopy of your degree, then sign and stamp the copy with a seal (you now have a notarized copy of your degree).
 Make sure to confirm payment methods before you go and bring one piece of government issued ID.

-*** To save time and money, plan to have your copy of degree, and RCMP check, verified by the Consulate at the same time.
+*** To save time and money, plan to have the Notarized Copy of your Degree, and your RCMP Check, authenticated at the same time, then verified by the Consulate at the same time.

 Gone2Korea is your connection to full-time teaching jobs in South Korea.
 Western graduates, primarily from the US, Canada, UK, and Australia, use our services to secure jobs with trusted Korean schools, and schools use our services to find and hire enthusiastic teachers from the West.